freecinc/freecinc-helm/README.md

 The Helm run will create a "release" from the `./freecinc-com` chart.
 Choose an appropriate name for the release (e.g., `staging`), called RELEASE here.

+You'll also need to supply the hostname for the service (HOSTNAME).
+In order to get a TLS secret, it is up to you to configure DNS to map this hostname to the load balancer's public IP.

 ### Secrets

 In a working copy of this repository, with Kubernetes set up, first create the required secrets.